raystubbs/zero/README.md

 ### `:props` (optional)
-This tells Zero how to build a prop map for the `:view` function, and what kinds of changes to observe (i.e when to re-render the component).
+This tells Zero how to build a prop map for the `:view` function, and what kinds of changes to observe (i.e. when to re-render the component).

 In its most verbose configuration this should be a map of `prop name -> prop spec map`, where the `prop spec map` can include the following options: